htrajan/ht-drawsteel/Classes Single Page/Conduit.md

 ##### Life Domain Effect

-You or an ally within 10 squares of you can spend 2 Recoveries, can end any effects on them that have a duration of EoT or are ended by a resistance roll, and can [[Stand Up|stand up]] if they are [[Prone|prone]].
+You or an ally within 10 squares of you can spend 2 Recoveries, can end any effects on them that have a duration of EoT or are ended by a resistance roll, and can stand up if they are prone.
 Alternatively, you or an ally within 10 squares of you gains 20 temporary Stamina.

 ##### Love Domain Effect